fuzzymfx/fuzzymfx.github.io/content/about.md

 [<span style="color: #777;"><i class="fa-solid fa-light fa-file-invoice"></i> resume</span>](/resume.pdf)

 Hi, I am Anubhab Patnaik, a software engineer from India.
 Interested in math, science, engineering, and entrepreneurship, I try to solve real-world problems.
 I recently [left StackIt](https://www.linkedin.com/feed/update/urn:li:activity:7145664348022013952/), where I worked as the founding engineer.
 Right now, I am working at RadiusAI.
 This is a space for my philosophical thoughts and monthly updates; my two-cents and musings on life and tech.
-[Journey so far <i class="fa-solid fa-arrow-right" ></i> ](/journey.html).
+Here's my [journey so far <i class="fa-solid fa-arrow-right" ></i> ](/journey.html).

 [Living in Bangalore](https://anubhavp.dev/blog/lifeinametro.html) has its toll.
 The weather and the thriving tech scene in this city are undoubtedly appealing, but the over-population and traffic can be overwhelming.
 Trying to strike a balance between spending time in the office and doing things that I am more passionate about is a constant pain point.